Paula Sharp: Biography

 After graduating from law school, Sharp joined an anthropological project in Brazil, and she lived for a year in Colider, Mato Grosso, in the Brazilian Amazon.
 While there, she wrote her first novel, The Woman Who Was Not All There.
 Upon returning to the United States in 1986, she commenced employment as a public defender for the Legal Aid Society in Manhattan, where she remained until 1993.
 Her first novel was accepted by Harper & Row three months after she began legal work.
 In the same year, she was awarded a National Endowment for the Arts Fellowship in fiction.
 Her first novel was followed by four other novels and a short story collection.

 Sharp has taught creative writing at Bryn Mawr and Yale, and was a visiting author at the College of Letters at Wesleyan University in Connecticut from 2003 to 2011.

-Photojournalism

-In 2012, Sharp relocated to Brazil to undertake a photojournalism project about the Mato Grosso Amazon.
-Since 2013, she has lived part-time in the United States and part-time in Brazil, working as a photojournalist, documenting life in the Brazilian Amazon and environmental issues in the United States.
-In 2015, Sharp, together with Ross Eatman, co-founded Sharp-Eatman Nature Photography, a photographic society dedicated to documenting conservation issues.
-From 2016 through 2019, an exhibit of Sharp and Eatman's photographic works will be on a national tour in prominent forums including the Houston Museum of Natural Science, the Santa Barbara Botanic Garden, Connecticut's Bruce Museum of Art and Science and the Irving Arts Center Dupree Gallery of the Dallas Metropolitan area.

 Major works of fiction

 A comic novel about a single parent raising four children in North Carolina in the 1960s, The Woman Who Was Not All There was featured as a Book of the Month Club selection and awarded the Joe Savago New Voice Award by the Quality Paperback Book Club for “the most distinctive and promising work of fiction or non-fiction offered by the book club in 1988”.
 Carlton Smith of The San Diego Union likened Sharp's writing to that of Flannery O'Connor.